JawaherJamaan/Moives-Regression/README.md

-# TMDB Moives Project Proposal
+# TMDB Movies Project Proposal

 This repository to meet requirements for data science bootcamp with SADIA.